MicahElliott/mrswlf/README.md

 left-hand to me since always combined with `u`-vowel.
 You might consider a macro to turn `q` into `qu`.
 But I like a plain `q` for other reasons.

-I tried moving `wl` and `vx` each to top and bottom (maintaining their column) — the analyzers treat them mostly the same.
+**Big Decision**: I tried moving `wl` and `vx` each to top and bottom (maintaining their column) — the analyzers treat them mostly the same.
 Despite this potentially ruining the Wolf brand `:P` I do like the feel of `vx` on top with `wl` on bottom.
 I did some hand-calculating to conclude that it is indeed better for travel distance to put `l` on the bottom (with `c` and `d` so near and dear).
 And then `w` needs to be next to it.
 But I also like having `x` on the bottom for Emacs reasons.
 And you might want to keep `vxc` on the bottom for copy/cut/paste purposes.
 Maybe try both and decide for yourself.

 ## Compelling Features